jonasbn/til/cpan/test-compile.md

 # Test::Compile

-Test::Compile is a nice module to test the compilation of all the modules and scripts in a distribution.
+[Test::Compile][METACPAN] is a nice module to test the compilation of all the modules and scripts in a distribution.
 It is a good practice to include a test script that checks the compilation of all the modules in a distribution.
 This is a simple way to catch syntax errors and other compilation errors before the distribution is installed.

 And you can with luck use it in a CI/CD pipeline to catch errors before they are deployed.

-This is the common way to use Test::Compile:
+This is the common way to use [Test::Compile][METACPAN].

 ```perl
 #!perl